-A circumstance occurred on Wednesday week on the Manchester, Sheffield, and Lincolnshire railway, a mile on this side of Sheffield, which might have been attended with fatal consequences.
-It appears, from an account transmitted to the Times by one of the passengers, that the train, in rounding one of the curves, ran off the rails, ploughed up the ground for some distance, struck the opposite rails, and at length lost its momentum in the gravel, and came to a standstill.
+A circumstance occurred on Wednesday week on the Manchester, Sheffield, and Lincolnshire railway, a mile on this side of Sheffield, which might have been atsengers, that the train, in rounding one of the curves, ran off the rails, ploughed up the ground for some distance, struck the opposite rails, and at length lost its momentum in the gravel, and came to a standstill.
 After a delay of more than two hours, the passengers were forwarded by other trains.
-The writer of the account confidently asserts that the accident was caused by the shame fully defective state of the rails, added to the frequent sharp curves.
+The writer of the account confidently asserts that the accident was caused by the shamefully defective state of the rails, added to the frequent sharp curves.
 Where the train went off, the rail was quite worn down at the side, so that in turning the curve there was not sufficient 'catch' for the flange of the engine-wheel.